Cut Piece 1964: Performance art and relationship between performer and audience

 In performance art the artist or performer assumes the role of the art object.
 In most performances, there is an implied mutually understood relationship between the spectator and performer.
-Cut Piece is unique in that this agreement is constantly negotiated because of the intense level of audience participation and direct interaction with the performer required and there is always the threat that one party can overstep the agreed upon boundaries.
+Cut Piece is unique in that this agreement is constantly negotiated because of the intense level of audience participation and direct interaction with the performer required, and there is always the threat that one party can overstep the agreed-upon boundaries.
 Cut Piece effectively inverts the relationship of performer and spectator.
 In Cut Piece, Ono remains passive and silent and the audience is invited to cut away a piece of her clothing.
-In order for the work to be successful the audience must participate, making them responsible for their own experience, and indeed the progression and tone of the performance as well.
+In order for the work to be successful the audience must participate, making them responsible for their own experience, and indeed for the progression and tone of the performance as well.

 In this work Ono assumes the role of an "othered" exotic body as well as victimized woman.
-Cut Piece partially relies on the audience and their participation to create meaning in the work, which is where the success of the work lies, in the ambiguity and shifting meanings found in the work through revisiting the various performances and the different way in which the audience interacts with Ono and one another.
+Cut Piece partially relies on the audience members and their participation to create meaning in the work, which is where the success of the work lies: in the ambiguity and shifting meanings found in the work through revisiting the various performances and the different way in which the audience interacts with Ono and one another.
 In fact, Cut Piece redefines the relationship of and blurs the roles of the performing body and interpreting audience by essentially turning the audience into performers themselves.
 In the case of Cut Piece, the work would not be possible to stage without the mutual performance between the artist and audience.
 Ono is eliciting a specific performance from the audience members through her instructions, the atmosphere and context she has constructed for the event to take place in.
 This mode of performance most likely would have been completely new to the audience during the time of the first stagings of the piece in 1964.